 (ii) members of your group and all attending your event are familiar with the emergency exits and the evacuation procedure;

-(iii) any emergency evacuation is recorded – as under 10.
-‘Recording of any incident and accident’.
+(iii) any emergency evacuation is recorded as under ‘Recording of any Incident or Accident’.

-You are responsible for recording and reporting to the Administrator:
+You are responsible for recording and reporting to the Bookings Secretary: